brontolinux/hENC/README.md

 The text files use a subset of CFEngine's module protocol plus a couple of additions.
 Anything else in the file is ignored.

-Four "primitives" of the module protocol are used in hENC files: `+` to set a class, `-` to cancel a class, `=` to set a scalar variable, `@` to set a list variables and `%` to set a data container variable in JSON format.
+Five "primitives" of the module protocol are used in hENC files: `+` to set a class, `-` to cancel a class, `=` to set a scalar variable, `@` to set a list variables and `%` to set a data container variable in JSON format.
 The classes will be global in scope, while the variables will be defined in the `henc` context, e.g.: `$(henc.myvar)`, `@(henc.mylist)`.

-In addition, we added two primitives:
+In addition, we added three primitives:
 * `_` will "lower" a class: the module will forget whatever it knew about that class until then;
-* `/` will "slash" a variable (list or scalar): the module will forget whatever it knew about that variable until then.
+* `/` will "slash" a variable (list or scalar): the module will forget whatever it knew about that variable until then;
+* `!` prefixes a command, see below for details

 Note that in this version **Trailing comments or continuation lines are not allowed** as the format is line based.

+Starting from version 3, three commands have been added to hENC to allow you to do some special operations that were not possible before. hENC commands are prefixed by an exclamation mark and can be added in files at any point, just like any other directive.
+They are the following:

+* `!RESET_ACTIVE_CLASSES` makes hENC forget about any class that it was asked to activate;
+* `!RESET_CANCELLED_CLASSES` makes hENC forget about any class that it was asked to cancel;
+* `!RESET_ALL_CLASSES` makes hENC forget about any class it was asked to activate or cancel.

 ## How does hENC work? ##